 In Oldtown Folks, Harriet Beecher Stowe wrote,

-The Transcendentalists, especially Henry David Thoreau, loved Indian summer.
+The Transcendentalists, especially Henry David Thoreau, loved the season.
 To Thoreau, it represented the hope that springs eternal.
 “May my life not be destitute of its Indian Summer," he wrote in 1851, so "I may once more lie on the ground with faith as in Spring."

 Emily Dickinson was less cheerful than Thoreau: “A - Field of Stubble, lying sere/Beneath the second Sun. … Is often seen -- but seldom felt, On our New England Farms,” she wrote.

-New England writers still used Indian summer imagery in the 20th century.
+New England writers still used the weather imagery in the 20th century.
 Peyton Place, by New Hampshire’s Grace Metalious, starts with, “Indian Summer is a woman.”
 It’s ‘ripe, hotly passionate, but fickle.’